The Vikings Return

 Ælfsige, bishop of Winchester, was selected to be archbishop of Canterbury following the death of Archbishop Oda in June 958.
 Sadly, however, Ælfsige froze to death in the Alps whilst travelling to Rome to collect his pallium.

-(The pallium or pall: a white, scarf-like, vestment worn by the pope, and bestowed by him on archbishops as a symbol of delegated papal authority.)
+(The pallium: a white, scarf-like, vestment worn by the pope, and bestowed by him on archbishops as a symbol of delegated papal authority.)

 Manuscript A continues: “And soon after this a treaty was arranged with them, and they made peace.”
 This comment is actually a later addition.
 It was copied into Manuscript G, so it was made at Winchester.
 As will become apparent, “soon after” is in the next year, 1002, which indicates that the rest of the annal is truly a contemporary report, i.e. it had been written before the treaty was arranged.
 Annal 1001 is the last Winchester entry in Manuscript A. The few remaining annals are Canterbury additions.